Basic Tools for Bike Maintenance

 Buy a “swingarm stand” — the stand that supports the rear wheel of your bike off the ground with the bike level — when you buy your bike.
 This small investment makes chain adjustment and practically every maintenance job much easier.

-Buy the Kawasaki service manual for your bike from your dealer.
+Buy the service manual for your bike from your dealer (or you can often find them on eBay these days).
 It’s invaluable, containing all the instructions, diagrams, and technical specs you need for every job.
 The Clymer and Haynes manuals are also good, but they don’t tend to appear until a given model is several years old.
 For example, as I write this in 2010, there isn’t one available for my 2009 ZX-6R.

-One of my most valuable tools: a small “parts box” with a lid and divided compartments.
+One of my most valuable tools, if among the least sexy: a small “parts box” with a lid and divided compartments.
 As I take the bike apart for maintenance, all the removed fasteners go in here, in order (top to bottom, left to right).
 Then when I am ready to put the bike back together, I not only can find the fasteners, but I have a reminder of the sequence in which things go back together.
 This has saved me many times.

 A very handy tool — a Silver metallic permanent Sharpie felt pen.
 This writes legibly on black surfaces like tubes and fairings (inside).
 Label things as you explore the inside of the bike and you’ll never be unsure where to reconnect something.

 You need a high-quality set of 3 Phillips screwdrivers.
 Get the kind with hardened steel tips cut to the appropriate star shape — not the cheap ones with the star shape stamped into the soft metal shaft.
 You won’t need slot-heads or Robertson-heads.
 (Except a cheap slot-head is handy for prying things.)